-Recording and editing software programmes include Audacity, GarageBand, and Adobe Audition.
+Recording and editing software programs include Audacity, GarageBand, and Adobe Audition.
 You can also choose a recording app to help with capturing the audio and video for you.

 - When recording, place your microphone at mouth height, and sit a couple of inches back from it to avoid a fussy sounding recording.

 - Adjust the microphone or your body until you reach your desired volume level.